 - 1 Commencement Date: This is the date the Reservation Agreement is completed.
-A copy must be sent to Barratt London's solicitors.
-(If Help to Buy is involved, this should be completed up to a maximum of 14 days after date of reservation). - After reservation, you must appoint solicitors/ conveyancers, to look after the legal side of buying your new home, and a financial adviser.
-If this has not already been done it must be done by day three, following reservation. - 3 Barratt London's solicitors will confirm instructions to your conveyancer by day four and: - If Help to is Buy involved the 28 days allowed for exchange of contract commences from the date of the Authority to Proceed that has been applied for; and - Either all information required is enclosed or confirmation of arrangements for this is given - Require that your conveyancer confirms that they have received instructions to commence work, by day seven. - 4 Your conveyancer to confirm anticipated date for receipt of mortgage offer by day ten.
+A copy must be sent to Barratt London's solicitors. - 2 After reservation, you must appoint solicitors/ conveyancers, to look after the legal side of buying your new home, and a financial adviser.
+If this has not already been done it must be done by day three, following reservation. - 3 Barratt London's solicitors will confirm instructions to your conveyancer by day four and: - Either all information required is enclosed or confirmation of arrangements for this is given - Require that your conveyancer confirms that they have received instructions to commence work, by day seven. - 4 Your conveyancer to confirm anticipated date for receipt of mortgage offer by day ten.

-- 6 Your conveyancer to confirm that the signed contract is in their possession or to provide the date when this will be available by day 22. - 7 Your conveyancer to confirm in funds for deposit by day 25. - 8 Your conveyancer to confirm that you are ready to exchange according to the timetable by day 27. - 9 Exchange of contacts must be made by or on day 28.
-(In the case of Help to Buy the 28 days commences from the date of the Authority to Proceed, which must be received by 14 days after reservation).
-Your conveyancer must also confirm the anticipated date by which any conditions of exchange will be satisfied. - 10 In the event confirmation of readiness to exchange is not received by close of business on day 27, Barratt London solicitors to write to your conveyancer confirming whether a formal request for extension of reservation period is required.
-This is to be in writing before noon on day 28, together with a firm anticipated date for exchange, not more than 14 days after that date.
+- 5 Your conveyancer to confirm that no enquiries will be raised and no representations or statements are to be incorporated into the contract by day 16. - 6 Your conveyancer to confirm that the signed contract is in their possession or to provide the date when this will be available by day 22. - 7 Your conveyancer to confirm in funds for deposit by day 25. - 8 Your conveyancer to confirm that you are ready to exchange according to the timetable by day 41. - 9 Exchange of contacts must be made by or on day 42.
+Your conveyancer must also confirm the anticipated date by which any conditions of exchange will be satisfied. - 10 In the event confirmation of readiness to exchange is not received by close of business on day 41, Barratt London solicitors to write to your conveyancer confirming whether a formal request for extension of reservation period is required.
+This is to be in writing before noon on day 42, together with a firm anticipated date for exchange, not more than 14 days after that date.
 Failing this, the Reservation Agreement will be deemed to have expired and the appropriate portion of the reservation fee will be returned to the purchaser within five working days.

 Your solicitor or conveyancer will organise all the documentation that's needed and look after your interests during the purchase of your new home.
 If you are moving into a home on a phased development where construction work will continue once you've moved in, it's important to bear in mind noise issues and other temporary arrangements which may apply.
 You'll also need to stay in close contact with your solicitor or conveyancer throughout the process of buying your new home and respond quickly to any matters that may arise.